Redundancy

 Redundancy pay

-You will be entitled to statutory redundancy pay if you have been employed by your employer for at least 2 years and you have been made redundant.
+You will be entitled to statutory redundancy pay if you have been employed by your employer for at least two years and you have been made redundant.
+This pay amount increases each year.
 The amount will depend on how much you earn a week, how old you are and how many whole years you have worked for your employer.
 You can use the government calculator to calculate your redundancy pay.

 Your employer may also offer you contractual redundancy pay (more than the statutory minimum).
 You should check your contract to see what it says about redundancy and pay.